The Redeemer Who Never Needed Redeeming

 Huiothesia — Placed as Sons, Not Adopted as Strangers

-This is redemption out of bondage into covenant.
-When Yahuah ransomed Israel from Egypt, the first stop was Sinai — the law.
-The household rules of the Father who paid to bring you home.
-Galatians 3:13 says Christ redeemed us from the curse of the law — not from the law itself.
+Galatians 3:13 says Christ redeemed us from the curse of the law—not from the law itself.
 The Torah is not the problem.
 The penalty for breaking it was.
-And Titus 2:14 tells you what we were redeemed from: anomia — literally “without Torah.”
+Christ—the kopher Yahuah provided—took that penalty.
+And Titus 2:14 tells you what we were redeemed from: anomia—literally “without Torah.”
 We were not redeemed from the law.
 We were redeemed from the condition of living without it.

 The Price Was Paid but the Purchase Is Not Finished

-When Yahushua said “It is finished” on the execution stake, he was speaking of his mission — the giving of his blood as the kopher.
+When Yahushua said “It is finished” on the execution stake, he was speaking of his mission—the giving of his blood as the kopher.
 That offering is complete.
-But the full redemption — the complete recovery of everything the fall destroyed — is not yet finished.
+But the full redemption—the complete recovery of everything the fall destroyed—is not yet finished.

 Ephesians 1:13–14 calls believers a “purchased possession” and says the Holy Spirit is the guarantee, the down payment, “until the redemption of the purchased possession.”
 If everything were finished, there would be no “until.”
 The soul has been ransomed.
 The body has not.
 Romans 8:23: “We groan within ourselves, waiting for the huiothesia, the redemption of our body.”
+The Go’el’s work of recovery is underway, but it is not finished until everything taken by the fall is brought back.

 That is what redemption means.
 Yahuah is the Go’el.
 The Messiah is the kopher.
 The blood satisfies the Father’s righteous requirement.
 The enemy is disarmed.
 The sons are placed.
 The kingdom is delivered back.
-And the one who holds the title of Redeemer from Genesis to Revelation is the same one who has always held it — Yahuah, the Father, the one the church forgot.
+And the one who holds the title of Redeemer from Genesis to Revelation is the same one who has always held it—Yahuah, the Father, the one the church forgot.

 References & Further Study